Adobe-Marketing-Cloud/analytics-java-library/README.md

 More information about preparing a report can be found in the Adobe analytics [documentation](https://marketing.adobe.com/developer/documentation/analytics-reporting-1-4/get-started).

-### Iterating over bookmarked reports
+### Iterating bookmarked reports
-Sometimes it's more convenient to fetch a ReportDescription directly from an existing bookmarked report on the Analytics website.
+Sometimes it's useful to get a ReportDescription directly from an existing bookmarked report on the Analytics website.
-Here is how to iterate over the bookmarks:
+How to iterate bookmarks:

     ReportSuiteMethods suiteMethods = new ReportSuiteMethods(client); //client is created as above List<BookmarkFolder> folders = suiteMethods.getBookmarksFolders();